Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 -   `/locale`: Change the language of the bot
 -   `/lookup`: Get information about the given song (whether it's available in KMQ, aliases, etc.)
 -   `/upcomingreleases`: See a list of confirmed songs, albums, and EPs planned for release in the future
+-   `/guess`: Guess the name of the current song or artist when using `/play hidden`

 ## Game Option Commands